 - Control group asked to maintain current diet throughout 16-week time; intervention groups were provided with range of WG foods and asked to substitute these "like-for-like' for refined-grain foods in their diet to a prescribed level over 16 weeks

-- Markers of cardiovascular disease risk were taken at routine intervals, including BMI, percentage body fat, waist circumference, fasting plasma lipid profile, glucose and insulin; and indicators of inflammatory, coagulation, and endothelial function
+- Markers of CVD risk were taken at routine intervals, including BMI, percentage body fat, waist circumference, fasting plasma lipid profile, glucose and insulin; and indicators of inflammatory, coagulation, and endothelial function

 - Subjects filled out an FFQ at routine intervals (described in section on actual data sample) for assessment of consumption of foods during preceding seven days

 - Differences between groups were compared using a random intercept model with time and WG intake as factors.